roman-milk/roman-milk.github.io/a-weird-one.md

  Mom and dad were still up when I got home.
 "You are in pretty early for a Friday" mom said.

  "The date was a bust.
 She is still too hung up on her old boyfriend."
-Report_Story #3